zhongjie-cai/WebServiceTemplate/README.md

 # External Web Requests

 The library provides a way to send out HTTP/HTTPS requests to external web services based on current session.
+Using this provided feature ensures the logging of the web service requests into corresponding log type for the given session.

 ```golang
 ...